hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

   - Set a new state and exit root
   - Delete the current frozen queue and freeze the next one

-In order to force the coordinator to forge the L1 transactions, but also allow him to parallelize his proof computation, the contract establish a deadline for the L1-L2-batches.
+In order to force the coordinator to forge the L1 transactions, but also allow him to parallelize his proof computation, the contract establishes a deadline for the L1-L2-batches.
 Every L1-L2-batches reset the deadline, so, as shown in the diagram, the coordinator is free to choose to forge L2-batches or L1-L2-batches until the deadline, when only L1-L2-batches are accepted.

 ![](forgeL1L2.png)

 #### L1 coordinator transactions

-In the global spec are specified all the [L1 coordinator transactions](developers/protocol/hermez-protocol/protocol?id=l1-coordinator)
+In the global spec all of the [L1 coordinator transactions](developers/protocol/hermez-protocol/protocol?id=l1-coordinator)  are specified

 #### Data availability